joebentley/lsystems/README.md

        \+ (fn [s] (rotate s (+ 25)))
        \[ (fn [s] (push-pos-and-angle s))
        \] (fn [s] (pop-pos-and-angle s))}
 ;; 4.
-      :name "Fractal plant" :facing -25
+      (fn [canvas]
+        (show-window canvas "Fractal plant")
+        (save-canvas-to-file canvas "example-renders/fractal-plant.jpg"))
+;; 5.
-      :width width :height height :auto-resize-padding 50 ;; 5.
+      :facing -25 :width width :height height :auto-resize-padding 50 ;; 6.
       :canvas-function (fn [canvas]
                          (c/gradient-mode canvas 0 0 :white 0 height :light-green)
                          (c/rect canvas 0 0 width height)
                          (c/set-color canvas :forest-green)
-                         (c/set-stroke canvas 1.3))
+                         (c/set-stroke canvas 1.3)))))
-;; 6.
-      :export-file-name "fractal-plant.jpg")))

 (fractal-plant)
 ```

-1. The call `(setup-window-and-execute-state ...)` takes two mandatory arguments,
+1. The call `(render-to-canvas-by-executing-state-with-rules ...)` takes three mandatory arguments,
- a produced L-system state, and a series of rules for symbols in the state that take
+ a produced L-system state, a series of rules for symbols in the state that take
  the pen state (see [turtle.clj](./src/lsystems/turtle.clj))
- and performs a movement action using it,
+ and performs a pen movement action using it (e.g. [(forward ...)](https://joebentley.github.io/lsystems/lsystems.turtle.html#var-forward))
+ and finally a function that takes the resulting canvas and uses it, e.g. to save it to an image file,
- and many keyword options that can alter the appearance of the produced image.
+ and optionally many keyword options that can alter the appearance of the produced image.

 2. The function `(nth-step [productions state n])` from [core.clj](./src/lsystems/core.clj)
  takes a set of production rules, in this case `{\X (seq "F+[[X]-X]-F[-FX]+X") \F '(\F \F)}`.